 A beginner gua sha guide — tools, oils and technique.

 If you have seen everyone gliding a smooth stone across their cheeks and wondered where to even begin, this is your starting point.
-Gua sha is beginner friendly once you know a few basics: the right tool, a bit of oil, light pressure, and the correct direction.
-Here is everything a first-timer needs.
+Gua sha can look like an ancient, complicated art, but the beginner version is refreshingly simple: the right tool, a bit of oil, light pressure, and the correct direction.
+Get those four things right and you have everything you need.
+This guide walks through each one, then gives you a full first session you can do tonight.

 Quick answer